sapradeep123/FAQFinance/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:5173`
+The frontend will be available at `http://localhost:5173` (or 5174 if 5173 is busy)

 ## 🔑 Default Login Credentials